Differential Walk on Spheres: Geometric examples

+\paragraph{Background} \citet{Orzan:2013:DiffusionCurves} introduced \emph{diffusion curves} as a vector graphic primitive that models images as the solution $\solution\paren{\point}: \shape\to [0, 1]^3$ to a Laplace equation---that is, the BVP \cref{eqn:bvp} with $\screening = 0$ and $\source = 0$---with RGB-valued Dirichlet boundary conditions $\dirichlet\paren{\cdot,\param}$ along a boundary $\boundary\paren{\param}$ represented as B\'{e}zier curves.
 Rather than manually create diffusion curves, \citet{zhao2017inverse} optimize $\boundary\paren{\param}$ and $\dirichlet(\cdot, \param)$ to match a target image.
 They use FEM to solve \cref{eqn:bvp}, which constrains them to use a polyline boundary representation.
 As we show in \cref{fig:bezier}, with \diffbvp{} WoS we can instead optimize a boundary encoded using B\'{e}zier curves.

 \paragraph{Setup} We jointly optimize over both the B\'{e}zier curves $\boundary\paren{\param}$ and the RGB-valued Dirichlet boundary conditions $\dirichlet\paren{\cdot, \param}$ to match a target image.
-We enforce continuity connections between the curves, by parameterizing the boundary so that adjacent B\'{e}ziers have co-linear control handles.
+We enforce $G^1$ continuity connections between the curves, by parameterizing the boundary so that adjacent B\'{e}ziers have co-linear control handles.
 Our optimization also accounts for continuous Dirichlet conditions arising from linear interpolation of RGB values between control points.